fourTheorem/static-site-starter/README.md

 It is worth noting that CloudWatch Internet Monitor is the most expensive service by far for hosting a small site.

-Here is a sample cost estimate for a website with 1GB of static assets that recieves 1000 views per month: https://calculator.aws/#/estimate?id=dcf37a539e4761fa0af292a5858f17c1967275bf
+Here is a sample cost estimate for a website with 1GB of static assets that receives 1000 views per month: https://calculator.aws/#/estimate?id=dcf37a539e4761fa0af292a5858f17c1967275bf